interoperable/docker-unifi-api-browser/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat-square)](https://github.com/interoperable/dockerfile-unifi-api-browser/issues)

- Dockerfile and continer build for unifi browser <https://github.com/Art-of-WiFi/UniFi-API-browser>

 Includes support for UniFiOS on UDMP - see note on ports

 The API Browser lets you pull raw, JSON formatted data from the API running on your controller.

 ## Required Environment Variables
  To run this container you will need to define the following variables: